msg-byu/getting-started/README.md

 We also recommend that you not skip any sections in this walk-through, even if you are already familiar with the concepts.

+Be sure not to skip any sections in this tutorial, even if you are already familiar with the concepts.
+It will help you understand what others in the group are doing and will save time and energy for you later.

 #### Table of Contents